 Treatment options include CSF letting, acetazolamide and lumboperitoneal shunts.
 In patients with progressive visual deterioration, optic nerve fenestration may be required to preserve vision.

-Venous sinus stenting has been reported in case series 4,10 and also being trialled 13,14.
-The treatment is controversial as to whether apparent venous sinus stenosis is the cause or the effect of IIH 11,12.
+Venous sinus stenting has been reported in case series 4,10 and also being trialed 13,14.
+The treatment is controversial as to whether apparent venous sinus stenosis is the cause or the effect of idiopathic intracranial hypertension 11,12.
 Spontaneous resolution of apparent stenosis is recognized 6.

 History and etymology